 - You have the right to utilize available paid leave accruals for qualifying circumstances covered by university policy.

-- You are responsible for adhering to the (pdf) and any departmental policy related to attendance.
+- You are responsible for adhering to the UI Philosophy Regarding Leave and any departmental policy related to attendance.

 - You are responsible to discuss your specific situation with your Human Resources Representative.